United Arab Emirates national football team

 The United Arab Emirates national football team (منتخب الإمَارَاتُ الْعَرَبِيَّةُ الْمُتَّحِدَة لِكُرَّةُ الْقَدَم) represents United Arab Emirates in men's international football and serves under the auspices of the country's Football Association.

-It has made one World Cup appearance in 1990 in Italy and lost all three of its games.
+It has made one FIFA World Cup appearance in 1990 in Italy and lost all three of its games.
 United Arab Emirates took fourth place in the 1992 AFC Asian Cup and runner-up in 1996 as host.
 It won the Arabian Gulf Cup in 2007 and 2013.
 It finished third in the 2015 AFC Asian Cup and hosted the 2019 edition in which it was eliminated in the semi-finals.

 History

 The first match of the team was played on 17 March 1972 against Qatar at Prince Faisal bin Fahd Stadium and won with the only goal scored by Ahmed Chowbi.
 Then, the team faced three other Arabian countries, losing 4–0 and 7–0 to Saudi Arabia and Kuwait respectively and beating Bahrain 3 to nothing.
 After participating in four Gulf Cup tournaments since 1972, United Arab Emirates (UAE) hosted the 1982 edition.
 It again finished third as did in the two previous tournaments.

 In 1980, United Arab Emirates first-time qualified for the AFC Asian Cup which was held in Kuwait and were drawn with eventual winners, Kuwait, runner-up South Korea, Malaysia and Qatar in Group B. It drew 1–1 with Kuwait and lost the three other matches and finished in fifth place in the group and ninth (out of ten teams) overall.
 It also qualified for the next two tournaments, 1984 in Singapore and 1988 in Qatar and was again eliminated in the group stages in both.
 Its first victory of the tournament occurred against India on 7 December 1984, under manager Heshmat Mohajerani.

 In 1984, Mohajerani resigned and was replaced with Carlos Alberto Parreira.
 Parreira led the team at the 1988 Asian Cup and left his position after the tournament.
 He was succeeded by Mário Zagallo.
 Zagallo led the team to the qualification for the 1990 FIFA World Cup in Italy.
 However, Zagallo resigned before the tournament and Parreira returned.
 The team finished fourth at the 1990 World Cup's final tournament with no points, scoring two goals and conceding 11 goals.
 The journey was put into a 2016 documentary titled Lights of Rome.
 After the tournament, Parreira was sacked.